YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 * <a name="GTM-F134692"></a>When MUPIP INTEG and MUPIP DUMPFHEAD arguments specify a region list, MUPIP processes regions in the listed order, or, for names expanded by wildcard ("*"), alphabetically.
 Previously, MUPIP DUMPFHEAD and MUPIP INTEG ignored any user-specified order of regions, and processed regions in FTOK order, which tends to change with changes in operational conditions within the underlying file system. ([GTM-F134692](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F134692))

+* <a name="GTM-F135288"></a>When the gtm_pinshm environment variable is defined and evaluates to a non-zero integer or any case-independent string or leading substring of TRUE or YES in a process creating shared memory, YottaDB attempts to pin such memory used for database global buffers, replication buffers, and routine buffers into physical memory.
+Hugepages are implicitly locked in physical memory, so YottaDB does not attempt to pin shared memory buffers backed by hugepages. gtm_pinshm does not pin memory used by online INTEG (integ snapshot).
+Pinning may not succeed due to insufficient physical memory and/or OS configuration.
+When the gtm_hugetlb_shm environment variable is defined and evaluates to a non-zero integer or any case-independent string or leading substring of TRUE or YES in a process creating shared memory, YottaDB attempts to back all such shared memory segments with huge pages, using the default huge page size.
+If huge pages cannot be used, GT.M tries to back the shared memory with base pages instead, and attempts to pin the shared memory if requested with gtm_pinshm.
+GT.M issues a SHMHUGETLB or SHMLOCK warning message to the system log when the system is unable to back shared memory with huge pages or is unable to pin shared memory to physical memory, respectively.
+Previously, YottaDB did not support the gtm_pinshm option to pin memory, and gtm_hugetlb_shm replaces the use of libhugetlbfs for huge page functions, so YottaDB no longer evaluates libhugetlbfs environment variables, e.g. HUGETLB_SHM, HUGETLB_VERBOSE, Setting HUGETLB* environment variables continues to work, but YottaDB will not be aware - a non-issue in practice - that hugepages are in use.
+[Linux] ([GTM-F135288](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-F135288))

+* <a name="GTM-F135370"></a>When the restriction file contains a line specifying AL_ENABLE, LKE establishes a connection, a via socket, to a logger/listener process, and sends all commands, designating src=5, and using the socket to the listener for audit logging.
+If sending succeeds, LKE executes the command.
+If the connection or the send fail, LKE issues a RESTRICTEDOP error and does not execute the command.
+AL_ENABLE supports TCP, TLS or UNIX socket types.
+By default, LKE commands execute without logging.
+Previously, LKE did not provide an audit logging option. ([GTM-F135370](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-F135370))

+* <a name="GTM-F135376"></a>YottaDB Replication resets replication connection and attempts to automatically reestablish connection on detecting various network errors.
+Previously, YottaDB replication server processes could shut down on encountering some network errors. ([GTM-F135376](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-F135376))

 * <a name="GTM-F135416"></a>MUPIP FREEZE ON operates while an online rollback is in progress.
 YottaDB now checks for contention and ensures online rollback appropriately releases the required resources and other database accesses wait for this to occur.
 Previously in rare cases, it might hang because of shared resource contention. ([GTM-F135416](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F135416))

 * <a name="GTM-F135842"></a>When MUPIP BACKUP arguments specify a list, the utility processes regions in the listed order, or, for names expanded by wildcard ("*"), alphabetically.
 Previously, MUPIP BACKUP ignored any user-specified order of regions, and processed regions in FTOK order, which tends to change with changes in operational conditions within the underlying file system.([GTM-F135842](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637997))